GonzaloGorgojo/go-home-activity/readme.md

 User Login and get the short lived token as response and long lived refreshed.
 Middleware for protected routes check for short jwt, in case is expired search for long lived, in case this is expired it send you to login, in case this is not expired it also refresh the token.
+Also all steps check if user is suspended or not. -> when login, signup also check for this, and middleware for expired short lived token will try to search for refresh token, and when doing this it will check status of user

 Project folder structure: